espenraugstad/stratify/README.md

 * Can delete multiple playlists at once.

 ## Todo
-* Generate random playlists with songs from your existing playlists.
+* Handle if requests are too large for this.
+(Generate random playlists with songs from your existing playlists.)